Democracy | Malian | Citizen | Ballot

 social media is that they have no truth filters.
 The

-established news media have to guard their reputation as
+established news media have to guard their reputation as Democratic

 trustworthy, while ordinary citizens may post unreliable